 The spellings of Scottish names dating from the medieval era often bear little resemblance to those seen today.
 They vary enormously because scribes in that time spelled according to their ears.
 Some spelling variations of the name Dingwall include Dingwall, Dingwalls, Dingall, Dingell, Dingle, Dingill, Dingal, Dingel and many more.

-First found in Ross-shire, where John Yonger of Dyngvale witnessed a charter by William, Earl of Ross in 1342.
+First found in Ross-shire (Gaelic: Siorrachd Rois) a former county, now part of the Council Areas of Highland and Western Isles in Northern Scotland, which emerged from the Gaelic lordship of the Earl of Ross, where John Yonger of Dyngvale witnessed a charter by William, Earl of Ross in 1342.
 Another charter by the same earl was witnessed by John called Yong and Thomas, his brother (c.
 1350-72.)
 A few years later, William of Dyngwale was listed as dean of Aberdeen and Ross in 1389.
 Thomas of Dyngvale was listed as a canon in 1451.

 This web page shows only a small excerpt of our Dingwall research.
 Another 267 words(19 lines of text) covering the years 1350, 1452, 140 and 1538 are included under the topic Early Dingwall History in all our PDF Extended History products.

 Another 21 words(2 lines of text) are included under the topic Early Dingwall Notables in all our PDF Extended History products.

 The farms of Scottish settlers soon dotted the east coast of the colonies that would become the nations of the United States and Canada.
 Many of those migrants and their children went on to play important roles in the founding the great nations of North America.
 Early North American immigration records have revealed a number of people bearing the Scottish name Dingwall or a variant listed above, including: